A “Brief” Recap of the MCU Timeline (Part Two: The Infinity Saga)

 To Be Continued… in Part 3!

-Next Time: The Spider-man movies, Ant-Man, Captain America: Civil War, Black Widow, Black Panther, Spider-man: Homecoming, Doctor Strange, Thor: Ragnarok, Ant-Man and the Wasp, Avengers: Infinity War, and Avengers: Endgame!
+Next Time: Ant-Man, Captain America: Civil War, Black Widow, Black Panther, Spider-man: Homecoming, Doctor Strange, Ant-Man and the Wasp, and Thor: Ragnarok!

 For more Marvel content, check out the Comic Zombie podcast!